City of Munich Innovation Challenge

 • When the implementation phase is completed, the winning teams can boast a reference project with Germany’s largest municipality, which they can use to further promote their work.

 And, of course, the contest means winning teams help to improve their local environment and make Munich a more innovative and progressive city.
+Be part of the solution!

 Previous winners